rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 Then the men of Israel said to Gideon, Rule over us, you and your son and your grandson also, for you have saved us from the hand of Midian. ^0822

-Gideon said to them, I will not rule over you, and my son will not rule over you; the Lord will rule over you. ^0823
+Gideon said to them, I will not rule over you, and my son will not rule over you; the LORD will rule over you. ^0823

 And Gideon said to them, Let me make a request of you: every one of you give me the earrings from his spoil.
-(For they had golden earrings, because they were Ishmaelites .) ^0824
+(For they had golden earrings, because they were Ishmaelites.) ^0824

 And they answered, We will willingly give them.
 And they spread a cloak, and every man threw in it the earrings of his spoil. ^0825